The popliteus muscle is a muscle behind the knee. Trigger point pain is centered in the back of the knee.

 - Downhill skiing

-- The popliteus muscle is vital to unlocking the straightened knee and is nicknamed the “key that unlocks the knee”.
+- The popliteus muscle is vital to unlocking the straightened knee and is referred to as “the key that unlocks the knee.”

-- Wearing a knee brace often aggravates the popliteus and makes pain worse.
+- Wearing a knee brace or wrapping the knee often aggravates the popliteus and makes the pain worse.

 - Popliteus tendinitis